Why Brands Should Take Advantage of Pinterest - Urban Geko

 However, Pinterest remains an exception to this rule.
 While some have speculated that its favorable SEO practices may eventually be eliminated due to the potential for spammers, it still holds a do-follow policy for links.
 That is, it signals to search engines that all of the links posted on the site are legit.

-Brands should always embrace a diverse, flexible SEO strategy.
+Brands should always embrace SEO strategy.
 In other words, don’t rely solely on Pinterest to earn you sweet link juice.
 But building out your boards and naturally planting links to your site along the way can help improve your organic search results.

 It offers crowdsourcing potential